blindnet-io/openness-framework/DecisionFramework/README.md

 | private | [blindnet-io/clients-management](https://github.com/blindnet-io/clients-management) | restricted information related to our prospects and clients |
 | private | [blindnet-io/communication-management](https://github.com/blindnet-io/communication-management) | restricted communication related information |

-> :information_source: to add decision recording to a repository, copy [templates/decisions/](./templates/decisions/) to a `docs/` folder or root directory and update the `README.md` file

 Public repositories should always be favored over private repositories in respect of our [information classification policy](../information-classification.md).

 ## How will you write and publish?